Harry's Bar (London): Origins

 Harry's Bar is located at 26 South Audley Street in London's Mayfair district.
 The site had been previously occupied by the wine merchants Block, Grey & Block.
 The club was established by Mark Birley in 1979 and named for the famed bar of the same name in Venice founded by Giuseppe Cipriani.
 Birley's silent partner in Harry's Bar was the American businessman James Sherwood who owned 49% to Birley's 51%.
 Sherwood invested $575,000 to establish Harry's Bar through his Orient-Express Hotels company.
 Birley and Sherwood's original agreement included a clause that stated that the other would have the right to buy out his partner's shares should either of them cease to act individually.
-The clause led to a dispute between Birley and Sherwood after Birley's children, India Jane and Robin Birley, assumed the management of his clubs due to Birley's ill health.
-Birley wrote an open letter to members stating that he "[hadn't] been well for some time and I've tried in vain for nearly a year now to persuade him [Sherwood] that Harry's Bar can only work as a family run business and not as part of a large publicly-quoted hotel group ...As a family we can't agree to his terms which involve short term performance targets that would trigger a buy-out by Orient-Express Limited in the event we fail to meet them.
+The clause led to a dispute between Birley and Sherwood after Birley's children, India Jane and Robin Birley, assumed the management of his clubs due to Birley's ill-health.
+Birley wrote an open letter to members stating that he had been unwell and had " ... tried in vain for nearly a year now to persuade him [Sherwood] that Harry's Bar can only work as a family run business and not as part of a large publicly-quoted hotel group ...As a family we can't agree to his terms which involve short term performance targets that would trigger a buy-out by Orient-Express Limited in the event we fail to meet them.
 As you know I don't run my business like that and as my children have been brought up in the clubs they understand that we take a long term view".
 Robin Birley said that "Harry's Bar is about spending $80,000 per annum on flowers; it's about perfectionism.
 We wouldn't start doing catering or opening on weekends or turning tables to make ends meet.
 That completely goes against the ethos of what we do".
 In 2004 Harry's Bar made a profit of $1.8 million.
+Sherwood wrote to Mark Birley in March 2005 that he did not have the same freedom that Birley enjoyed as he was the head of a public company and also said that he had never asked Birley to restrain his spending on the restaurant.
 The Birley family bought the 51% stake of Orient-Express Hotels in Harry's Bar for £5.1 million in 2006.